-The Glenn Dale, Seabrook, Lanham, & Vicinity Master Plan indicates that MD 193 is a master plan arterial facility.
+The transportation recommendations in the Glenn Dale, Seabrook, Lanham, & Vicinity Master Plan indicate that MD 193 is a master plan arterial facility.
 When the plan was submitted, staff determined that sufficient right-of-way for all master plan recommendations exists and that no new dedication is required by this plan.